Accelize/apyfal/README.md

 # Installation

 Installation is made with PIP.
-Some installation options are available depending the CSP you want to use (See documentation for more information).
+Some installation options are available depending the host you want to use (See documentation for more information).

 You can install the full package with all options using: